MiltonGreat/Car-Evaluation/README.md

 - Loaded the dataset and explored its structure.
 - Checked for missing values (none found).
 - Renamed columns for clarity.
-- Applied one-hot encoding to convert categorical features into numerical format.
+- Apply one-hot encoding for categorical variables.
+- Ensure no missing or inconsistent values in categorical features.

 2. Feature and Target Separation:
 - Extracted feature columns (X) and the target column (y).